primesoft-group/oneconnexx-docs/_pages/webclient/en/installation.md

 #### 2. Delete installation

 An installation can be removed from the list by clicking on the “Delete” symbol.
-An installation can only be removed if the corresponding OneConnexx has not started.
+An installation can only be removed if the corresponding OneConnexx-service has not been started.